 Sydney Medical School Double Degrees in Medicine Admissions

 Sydney Medical School offers a series of alternate pathways into the Sydney Medical Program.
 Students are able to combine an approved undergraduate degree with the four-year postgraduate medical program.

 Applications for admission must be made at the first available opportunity after completing secondary education.
 The basic admissions criteria for applicants are:

 - an outstanding Australian Tertiary Admissions Rank (ATAR) obtained the year the applicant applies for admission (see Double degree medicine - undergraduate entry for more information)

 - an audition (for Music Studies-Medicine applicants only).

-Up to 30 domestic places will be offered each year for the combined medicine degrees.
+Up to 30 domestic places will be offered each year for the double degrees in medicine program.

 There are up to 10 places available for international applicants who meet the requirements.

-Up to 5 additional places will be offered each year to applicants who identify as Aboriginal or Torres Strait Islander people in the following combined degrees:
+Up to 5 additional places will be offered each year to applicants who identify as Aboriginal or Torres Strait Islander people in the following double degrees in medicine:

 - Bachelor of Medical Science / Doctor of Medicine